yuhinas/bb_tracking/tracking/data/readme.md

+Please download all model weight files (.pth files) [HERE](https://drive.google.com/drive/folders/1vGJgGVYwupqA06Lj6wFC9Ki-DBtZDRHL?usp=drive_link).
+Once downloaded, place the files in the tracking/data/ directory.
+These files are required for the project to run properly.

+---

 [yolo-dataset.txt]

-Each line in the annotation file for the segmentation dataset follows the format: class_id x y w h
+Each line in the annotation file for the YOLO dataset follows the format: class_id x y w h

 x, y represent the normalized center coordinates of the bounding box, relative to the image width and height.